 You may think you can do it all independently, especially if you’re working from home.
 However, a lot of clerical work will build up if you operate this way.
 So instead, hire one or two office workers to handle the front desk and take care of tedious tasks.
 When you delegate these sorts of monotonous tasks, you can get on with what you do best: building your client base.
 Then, you can hire additional CPAs or subcontract with freelancers as your business scales.

-As you build your client base, you’re going to need accounting practice management software to track work, meet deadlines, and assign tasks to others.
+As you build your client base, you’re going to need accounting practice management software to track work, meet deadlines, and assign tasks to others (there is also a really good accounting practice management software for the UK if you need that).
 Additionally, you can communicate quickly with your employees or subcontractors if everyone works remotely.
 Plus, workflow management allows you to rest easier, knowing everyone is on the same page.
 While you may be able to handle workflow management internally at first, as a busines grows, there is often too much room for human error.

 Although, you risk developing a reputation for being disorganized and late without it.
 And nobody wants to work for a firm that adds unnecessary stress to their daily routine.
 So you’re more likely to retain reliable employees if you can make their job manageable and straightforward.